svishakan/svishakan/README.md

 ## About Me :man:

-Undergraduate Computer Science and Engineering student at SSN College of Engineering. <br>
+Computer Science Undergraduate from SSN College of Engineering 📚 Integrating enterprise applications @ Workato 🧑‍🏭
-Interested in Application Development, Data Science, Machine Learning and AI. <br>
 Open to project collaborations. <br>